O`AHU; The Gathering Place. HONOLULU, Hawaii's business center Read the basic facts about Oahu (Wiki) HERE.

-Because Hawaii is "the wealthiest state per capita in the US," there are some drop-dead beautiful old estates that rival anything anywhere -- such as Doris Duke's Shangri La.
-If you want to visit in person, book your tour WAY ahead.
-Or enjoy a state-of-the-art virtual tour HERE.
+Because Hawaii is "the wealthiest state per capita in the US," there are some extraordinary old estates that rival anything anywhere -- such as tobacco heiress Doris Duke's fabled Shangri La.
+If you want to tour her magnificent Moorish mansion in person, book your tour WAY ahead HERE.
 Doris really knew how to live.
+I once saw Ms. Duke in the original Hula's Bar & Lei Stand in Waikiki with Imelda Marcos and again with Tab Hunter together with the late Russian ballet dancer Rudolph Nureyev.
+As I said, Doris really knew how to live.

-If you want to learn about Hawaiian history, begin with the Iolani Palace tour, the formal home of Hawaii's last Queen, Liliuokalani.
+If you want to learn about the real Hawaiian history, begin with the Iolani Palace tour, the formal home of Hawaii's last Queen, Liliuokalani.
 Her more modest and actual residence, Washington Place is nearby and open to the public.
 The Queen's brother, King David Kalakaua built the palace and during the course of a world tour in 1881, the King arranged to meet the inventor of the light bulb, Thomas Edison, in New York.
 Soon Iolani Palace had electricity and a telephone, both before the Whitehouse!